anoffsinger/portfolio-v6/README.md

 Spline
 Layers must be visible to have their events triggered, but can have opacity 0 uses code export feature to Vanilla JS

+Need to add steps to push dist to gh-pages